 If a mother is interested in pumping and donating breast milk she can find her nearest milk bank in the United Kingdom at United Kingdom Association for Milk Banking (UKAMB) and in North America at Human Milk Banking Association of North America (HMBANA).
 Monique’s story of milk donation may be helpful; Freya’s Gold: Milk Donation After Loss (Lactation Matters, ILCA).

-As long as a mother keeps pumping she will keep making breast milk.
-When she decides to stop donating milk, she can gradually pump less often and for shorter pumping times over a period of a couple of weeks.
-In this way her breasts will adjust naturally so that the production of breast milk can come to a gradual end without engorgement.
+As long as pumping milk from the breast continues, breast milk will continue to be made to replace it.
+When a decision is made to stop donating milk, it is best to gradually pump less often and for shorter pumping times over a period of a couple of weeks.
+In this way the breasts will adjust naturally so that the production of breast milk can come to a gradual end without engorgement.

 - Internationally; International Stillbirth Alliance; find member organisations by Country.